UI and UX design tools of choice

 Perfect for mocking up wireframes and full blown web visuals.
 It’s easy to use and as light as a feather.
 There a few quirks and bugs littered about, but the Sketch team seem to fix these in a timely manner.

 On the vector front, I was looking for an app that was more relevant to UI and web work.
-Illustrator although powerful, lacks functionality to make wireframing easy.
+Illustrator although powerful, lacks the functionality that makes wireframing easy.

 It includes pages which Illustrator has always lacked.
 I don’t feel that I’m missing any features and Designer’s pen tool feels more fluid.
 It’s also a good replacement for Adobe InDesign when creating brochures.
 Incredible price for the features.